 Feeling angry is something we do in the present, but it can be related to an event that happened long ago.
 When we carry our anger around, it can have a corrosive effect on us and our interpersonal relationships.

-How do you let go of anger and resentment?
+How to let go of resentment and anger?
 Let’s examine these emotions and look at ways that we can both recognize why we are angry and find strategies to let it go.

 What is the difference between anger and resentment?